MarjoleinAardewijn/browser-technologies-1920/README.md

 ## Introduction

-The survey for the minor Web Development is part of the course [@ cmda-minor-web 1920](https://github.com/cmda-minor-web/browser-technologies-1920).
+The survey for the minor Web Development is part of the course [@cmda-minor-web 1920](https://github.com/cmda-minor-web/browser-technologies-1920).
 In this cursor I had to create a website with the aim that all users, regardless of which browser they use, can use the core functionality.
 This is based on [Progressive Enhancement (PE)](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement).
 To apply this, I had to built the website in 3 different layers (1.
 Functional/ Reliable; 2.
 Usable; 3.
 Pleasurable).
 So, first I added the HTML (functional/ reliable layer), then the CSS (usable layer) and finally (in the most enhanced version, the pleasurable layer) the JavaScript.